 What is a Mortgage Broker?

-A mortgage broker (either a group or an individual) is an independent agent for both the mortgage loan borrower and the lender.
-Your mortgage broker will stand as coordinator between you and the lending institution; which may be a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-Which lender offers the loans that is right for you?
-A mortgage broker will lead you to the best fit.
-Your broker will offer your mortgage application to several lenders, and works with the lender of choice until closing.
-When the loan closes, the broker's commission comes from the borrower.
+During the mortgage loan process, an individual or company who is an independent agent for both mortgage loan borrower and lender is a mortgage broker.
+Your mortgage broker will stand as facilitator between you and the lending institution; which may be a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
+Which lender has the mortgage loans that fits your needs?
+A mortgage broker will help you find the best fit.
+From application to closing, your mortgage broker works with you: submitting your mortgage application to a number of lenders, and walking you with the chosen lender through to closing.
+The borrower submits a commission to the broker upon closing.

-Loan officers represent a specific lending institution (such as a bank, credit union, etc.) who work with mortgages and other loan programs for their place of employment alone.
-There can be a wide variety of loans types to choose from, but all are programs of that particular lending institution.
+Loan officers represent a specific lending institution (such as a bank) who work with mortgages and other loan programs from their employer alone.
+While a mortgage banker may promote quite a variety of loans, they will be products from that one lender.

-Shopping for a mortgage loan?
-We can assist you!
+Shopping for a mortgage?
+We will be glad to assist you!
 Call us at

 Got a Question?